aspose-cells-cloud/Aspose.Cells-Products/cells/en/java/export/listobject-to-sql/_index.md

 ---
-title: Export LISTOBJECT to SQL from spreadsheet using Java  API
+title: Export LISTOBJECT to SQL from Excel using Cells Cloud SDK for Java
 description: Aspose.Cells Cloud REST API support exporting {0} to {1} format files using {2}.
-url: /java/export/listobject-to-sql/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Java API to export LISTOBJECT to SQL file" h2="Java library to export LISTOBJECT to SQL file" p="Use Cells Export REST API to export spreadsheet internal object workflows in Java.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Export LISTOBJECT to SQL from Excel" h2="Java library for exporting LISTOBJECT to SQL file" p="Use Export API of Cells Cloud to export Excel file internal object workflows in Java.
 This is a professional solution to export LISTOBJECT to SQL format file from spreadsheet online using Java." urlsection="export/listobject-to-sql/" >}}
 {{< blocks/products/pf/main-container >}}

-{{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Export LISTOBJECT object to SQL format file in Java" >}}
+{{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Export LISTOBJECT object to SQL format file using Cells Cloud SDK for Java" >}}
 {{% blocks/products/cells/cells-cloud-api-reference  apiurl=https://api.aspose.cloud/v3.0/cells/export  apireferenceurl=https://apireference.aspose.cloud/cells/#/LightCells/PostExport  apimethod=POST %}}
 <br/>
-Export LISTOBJECT object to SQL file from spreadsheet is a complex task.
+Export LISTOBJECT object to SQL file from Excel file is a complex task.
 Export LISTOBJECT to SQL format transitions is performed by our Java SDK while maintaining the source LISTOBJECT spreadsheet's main structural and logical content.
 Our Java library is a professional solution to export LISTOBJECT objects to SQL format files online.
 This Cloud SDK gives Java developers powerful functionality and perfect SQL output.
 <br/>
 <br/>
 {{% blocks/products/cells/cells-cloud-code-div title="Code example in Java using REST API to export LISTOBJECT to SQL format from spreadsheet" gistPath="" %}}